infinityrising/NetOGlyc4.0-Bulk-Analyzer/README.md

 The NetOGlyc4.0-BulkAnalyzer is an algorithm written in Python3 that is designed to specifically bypass these limitations.
 This algorithm takes a ".fasta" as an input file, breaks it down into parts, and systematically submits the data to the NetOGlyc server for prediction of O-glycosylation sites.
 The program will then query the result pages until all the results are processed, at which point the data will be output into a ".text" file.

-I hope that this program enhances your ability to make scientific discoveries.

 Zacko